ceandrade/BrkgaMpIpr.jl/README.md

 > :warning: **Warning**:
     It is a hard test to test algorithms that use random signals.
-In BrkgaMpIpr, the tests are carefully designed to ensure repeatability.
+In BrkgaMpIpr.jl, the tests are carefully designed to ensure repeatability.
 For that, we use the Mersenne Twister
     [[1]](https://en.wikipedia.org/wiki/Mersenne_Twister)
     [[2]](http://dx.doi.org/10.1145/272991.272995) as our standard random